 Many department majors are active in Arts Spectrum, a student organization that regularly meets and organizes field-trips to regional museums.
 The AHA Graduate Student Association enriches the department's cultural life and co-sponsors with the University of Kansas an annual conference on current research in the field.
 Featured presentations and public symposia with distinguished guest scholars are regularly sponsored through the department's Blake-More Godwin lecture fund, the Archaeological Institute of America lecture series, and other campus organizations.

-Specific program inquiries should be directed to Professor Marcus Rautman, Director of Undergraduate Studies, or Professor Michael Yonan, Director of Graduate Studies.
-For further information about the department you are invited to contact me or individual faculty directly.
+Specific program inquiries should be directed to Professor Marcus Rautman, Director of Undergraduate Studies for Classical Archaeology; Professor James van Dyke, Director of Undergraduate Studies for Art History; or Professor Anne Rudloff Stanton, Director of Graduate Studies.
+For further information about the department you are invited to contact individual faculty directly.

 HISTORY OF THE DEPARTMENT